esperanca/personal_website/src/posts/weeknote-020.md

 tags:
   - babylonhealth
 ---
 For the first time in weeks, I started to write this essay on Friday.
 Publishing online is changing the dynamics of my writing routine.
-I am editing more, and tweaking things on the website.
+I am editing more, and tweaking things constantly.
 I haven't found yet an efficient routine but I am enjoying the learning.
 But editing is addictive, I have to say.
+I am also fixing css and accessibility bugs and improving things slowly.

 I try to recommend a weeknote here every week.
 This week I will share a blog instead.
 Allison Coward is a British entrepreneur and master of collaboration and facilitation.
 She writes [fantastic articles about collaboration and workshop facilitation](https://www.bracketcreative.co.uk/blog/) in her blog.
 Her book, [A Pocket Guide To Effective Workshops](https://www.bracketcreative.co.uk/book-effective-workshops/) is a delicious treasure trove of tips to improve your facilitation skills.